Why are autistic children sensitive to noise?

 The research is increasingly clear: noise and poor acoustics can significantly impact children with Autism Spectrum Disorder (ASD).
 For many families, behavioral challenges may actually be environmental challenges.

-By improving acoustics and reducing noise, families can create spaces where children with autism:
+By improving acoustics and reducing noise, families can create spaces where autistic children:

 - Feel calmer